 Q: Why do we need Connect Care?

-A: Connect Care is putting the focus on the patient by:
+A: Connect Care puts the focus on the patient by:

-Connect Care is leading to improved patient care, patient safety and better health outcomes by:
+Connect Care leads to improved patient care, patient safety and better health outcomes by:

 Connect Care makes us more efficient by: